codecrafters-io/build-your-own-shell/stage_descriptions/completions-02-gm9.md

 ./your_program.sh
 ```

-The tests will simulate user input with tab presses and will execute builtin commands, similar to the previous stage, with added arguments:
+The tests will simulate user input with tab presses and will execute builtin commands, similar to previous stages, with added arguments:

 1.  **Input:** `ech<TAB>` `hello<ENTER>`